The Canopy Project

 Forests are carbon sinks that help slow climate change by removing carbon from the atmosphere and storing it in trunks and soil.
 And old-growth trees — trees that have reached old age without major human disturbances like logging — hold much larger amounts of carbon and harmful pollutants than their younger counterparts.

-Today, trees absorb one-third of global emissions every year.
-And when we burn them, all of that pollution gets released into the air.
-2019’s forest loss released an amount of carbon equal to adding 400 million cars on the road for a year.
-Even small amounts of air pollution contribute to a plethora of health issues — including a higher likelihood of death from COVID-19 — that affect society unevenly
+Today, trees absorb 30% of global emissions every year.
+And when we burn them or cut them down, all of that pollution gets released into the air.
+A recent study estimated that from 2010 and 2050, global forest loss will result in 3.5 to 4.2 billion metric tons of greenhouse gasses entering the atmosphere each year.
+Even small amounts of air pollution contribute to a plethora of health issues that affect society unevenly.

 2. Trees provide housing to millions of species that protect us from disease

 50 percent of all plants and animals on Earth live in rainforests.
-We know more than a million species worldwide are at risk of extinction, but findings released this week show that species are dying off even faster than we thought.
+We now know that almost two million species worldwide are at risk of extinction -– nearly double the number we had estimated just five years ago.

-A quarter of our medicine comes from plants found in the rainforest, and if you add the species in coral reefs (which we’re also ruining), species make up 40–50 percent of our pharmaceuticals.
+A quarter of our medicine comes from plants found in the rainforest, and if you add the species in coral reefs, species make up 40–50 percent of our pharmaceuticals.
 As we continue to encroach on and destroy forest habitats, however, we lose these valuable species and create bigger threats.

 Already, three out of every four new infectious diseases in people come from animals, and this number has only increased as we’ve moved into wildlife habitats and increased contact.
 But studies show that high levels of biodiversity actually have a “dilution effect” on disease within hosts, making diseases less likely to jump to humans.